strayfade/website/posts/ProcessHollowing.md

 {
     "title": "Process Hollowing",
-    "description": "Executing protected C++ code from memory", "tags": ["Hacking", "Windows", "C++"],
+    "description": "Streaming and executing binary code securely", "tags": ["Hacking", "Windows", "C++"],
     "author": "Noah",
     "date": "1/13/2023",
     "showTitle": true,
+    "indexed": true,
-    "indexed": true
+    "pinned": true
 }
 ### Introduction
 > Process hollowing is a technique to run executable, binary code, while disguised as a different process.
 It is mainly used by malware to replace the code of a running, trusted program with its own, making it very difficult to detect.
 Although its main use is to evade detection by anti-viruses, process hollowing also has a legitimate use.
 >
 > More information about process hollowing can be found at [https://attack.mitre.org/techniques/T1055/012/](https://attack.mitre.org/techniques/T1055/012/)

-We can use process hollowing to run a process without having an executable file stored on the disk, which is very useful in preventing reverse-engineering of our code.
-If there is no executable file stored on the disk, there is no executable file that can be opened in IDA.
-There's probably some other method to decompile code running through process hollowing, but this still greatly increases the difficulty in reverse-engineering.
+We can use process hollowing to download and run an executable without reading or writing to the disk, which is very useful in preventing reverse-engineering of our code.

 ### Downloading Binary Data
-We will use WinHTTP to download a file from the internet into a temporary buffer.
+We will use `WinHTTP` to download a file from the internet into a temporary buffer.

 First, we open an `HINTERNET` session object and initialize its connection to the domain our binaries are stored on.